 You can start your course if you are at least 18 years of age and have a Danish civil registration number (CPR).

-The course is free provided that you get a referral letter from the municipality you live in.
+We need a referral letter from the municipality you live in.

-You are entitled to free Danish education under the conditions of the “klippekort” (a time-unit system).
+You are entitled to Danish education under the conditions of the “klippekort” (a time-unit system).
 This means that you have a limited time period to complete your modules and Danish education.

 Danish for Scandinavians at DTU: